Miltiadis-Kon/Hools/README.md

 # Hools
-A Match Day tracking website developed using the MERN stack model.
+A Match Day tracking website developed using the Mongo Express Node  stack model.

 ## NOTE
 keys for the Football-API  & the mongoDb database are obviously not added on github.
 In case they are needed please CONTACT US